oneconvergence/dkube-examples/titanic/README.md

 2. *Publish Model*
 - Click on Publish Model icon under ACTIONS column.
 - Give the publish model name.
+- Select the serving image as ocdr/tensorflowserver:2.0.0
 - Click on Transformer checkbox.
-- Change transformer code to transformer.py.
+- Change transformer code to titanic/transformer.py.
 - Check CPU and click on Submit.
 3. *Deploy Model*
 - Click on Model catalog and select the published model.